tomasmisutka/Secretary_app/Preparation/datamap.md

   -employees can not have more than 500 points for teaching! - they have another work! , but not less, because they have a full time!

+# 5. Workload weights

+  -this will be pulled in application start from DB and saves it in any GlobalConfig class

+  - double lectureHour (1.8)

 # Additional functionality

   -send changes to employee's email address (job email)